jens1o/hitbox-api-php/README.md

 If something is missing, or something is not well explained or when you have a question, feel free to [open a issue](https://github.com/jens1o/smashcast-api-php/issues/new).

 ## Documentation
+### Code is documentation enough, I'm not sure I can do it like this, because it takes a lot of time I would like to invest in something else.
+If you have any question, just ask in the issues.
 0. [Preample](#preample)
 1. [smashcast User](#smashcast-user)
     1. [Get information about a user](#get-information-about-a-user)